simonwb98/sharkartack/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;![Shark Zones](zones.png "Shark zones")

+### Modeling shark-food interactions:
+We measured a sharks appetite with a ``hunger`` parameter.
+If an individual has recently eaten, it will be close to 1 and diminish over time with a personalized (i.e. randomized for each shark) decay-rate.
+At every time-step, a shark decides to go for food or not with a probability

 ## The Visualization

 Art moves the soul .
 In this visualization, the collective movement of sharks in turn produces a simple yet mesmerizing pattern of dynamic interactions, balanced between attraction towards the food source and repulsion in space from others, to yield a state in which nourishment of the soul is achieved, both of the sharks, and of the perceiver of this beautiful simulation.